New lower bounds on crossing numbers of $K_{m,n}$ from semidefinite programming: Derived lower bounds

 \end{proof} As~$q_k \geq \alpha_k \geq \beta_k$, the lemma also holds upon replacing~$q_k$ by~$\alpha_k$ or~$\beta_k$.
 So our computed values $\alpha_{10}$, $\beta_{11}$, $\beta_{12}$, $\beta_{13}$ give asymptotic lower bounds on $\lim_{n \to \infty} \frac{\cross(K_{m,n})}{Z(m,n)} $ for~$m \geq k$.
 In the following lemma, we provide the lower bound for~$m \geq 13$, using our computed value~$\beta_{13}$.
 The lower bounds for~$m=10,11,12$ are displayed in Table~\ref{table: boundstable}. \begin{corollary}For all $m \geq 13$, $ \displaystyle{\lim_{n \to \infty} \frac{\cross(K_{m,n})}{Z(m,n)} \geq 0.8878 \tfrac{m}{m-1}.} $ \end{corollary} A direct result of this corollary is

 The previously best known published lower bound on $ \lim_{n \to \infty} \frac{\cross(K_{n,n})}{Z(n,n)} $ is $0.8594$ (which follows using~$\alpha_9$), cf. De Klerk et al.~\cite{regular}.
 Norin and Zwols obtained a lower bound of~$0.905$ using flag algebras which they presented at a workshop~\cite{norin}.
-This bound is stronger than our bound in~\eqref{asymptoticbound} but however remains unpublished.
+Recently, Balogh, Lidick\'y, Norin, Pfender, Salazar, and Spiro obtained a lower bound of~$0.9118$, also using flag algebras~\cite{flagcrossing}.
+These flag algebra bounds are stronger than our bound in~\eqref{asymptoticbound}.
 In~\cite{hill}, Balogh, Lidick\'y and Salazar prove very strong asymptotic lower bounds on the crossing number of the complete graph using flag algebras.
-It might be possible to improve upon~\eqref{asymptoticbound} and Norin and Zwols' bound by using a similar approach considering high levels in the flag algebra hierarchy.

 However, in order to prove asymptotic bounds it is also worthwhile to further investigate the quadratic programming hierarchy from De Klerk et al.~\cite{klerkcrossing} which we consider in this paper.
 One might hope to prove lower bounds~$t_k$ on~$\alpha_k$ such that~$8t_k /(k(k-1)) \to 1$ as~$k \to \infty$, thereby proving $\lim_{n \to \infty} \frac{\cross(K_{n,n})}{Z(n,n)}=1$, i.e., asymptotically proving Zarankiewicz' conjecture.
 Figure~\ref{figure: graph} gives rise to the question whether $8\beta_k /(k(k-1)) \to 1$ as~$k \to \infty$.